Global basic income: Events

 Conferences have been organized by the Basic Income Earth Network and of USBIG.

 The World Basic Income organisation held its first conference in February 2017 including speakers from the Global Income Foundation, BIEN, Share the World's Resources, CapGlobalCarbon, Hillel Steiner, Jonathan Bartley, John Merry, Manchester Migrant Solidarity, Max Harris and Belgian NGO "Eight".

 Individual advocates

 Peter Kooistra

-Peter Kooistra (1922-1998) was a Dutch artist, sculptor and graphic artist who was driven by the vision of making art accessible to all.
-He also used his creativity to various ideas and projects in the social and economic sphere.
+Peter Kooistra (1922–1998) was a Dutch artist, sculptor and graphic artist who was driven by the vision of making art accessible to all.
+He also used his creativity to develop various ideas and projects in the social and economic sphere.
 In the 1970s, when the images of famine in India spread across the world, he began to develop the idea of a global basic income.

 Myron Frankman

 Myron Frankman believes that global problems such as global poverty, needs global solutions.
 Based on this, he advocates a global federal system of active civic engagement from the local to the global scales, a world currency, global taxation, and global public finance.